Immediate Response Force Mobilizes

-A U.S. Paratrooper assigned to the 82nd Airborne Division prepares to depart Pope Army Airfield, N.C.
+A U.S. Army Paratrooper assigned to the 82nd Airborne Division prepares to depart Pope Army Airfield, N.C.
 Feb.
 14, 2022.
-In coordination with the Polish Ministry of Defense and Polish government the nearly 2,000 Soldiers are deploying to support the United States’ decision to increase its presence and activities in Europe as part of strong and unremitting commitment to our NATO Allies and partners.
+The 82nd Airborne Division is being deployed to reassure our NATO allies, deter any potential aggression against NATO’s eastern flank, train with host-nation forces, and contribute to a wide range of contingencies.
 (U.S. Army photo Sgt.
 Hunter Garcia)

 |Date Taken: